Tournon-sur-Rhône, France

 Écluse de Caderousse Locks

-Our ship passed through these locks on the way
+Our ship passed through these locks (north-bound on the River Rhone) on the way to Tournon-sur-Rhône.

 Tournon-sur-Rhône Castle